med-temimi/DriftyBubble/README.md

 # 🫧 DriftyBubble

-**DriftyBubble** is a playful SwiftUI demo that showcases a draggable, floating action bubble — inspired by Siri or Messenger-style buttons.
+**DriftyBubble** is a playful SwiftUI demo that showcases a draggable, floating action button.
 It stays on top of your app’s content and can be moved freely by the user.

 Perfect as a foundation for in-app assistants, voice triggers, accessibility tools, or just a fun UI element that brings delight to your interface.